microsoft/language-server-protocol/_specifications/specification-3-15.md

 	/**
 	 * If the workspace edit contains only textual file changes they are executed transactional.
 	 * If resource changes (create, rename or delete file) are part of the change the failure
-	 * handling startegy is abort.
+	 * handling strategy is abort.
 	 */
 	export const TextOnlyTransactional: FailureHandlingKind = 'textOnlyTransactional';